wwymak/mojo-gpu-puzzles/book/src/puzzle_12/complete.md

 # Complete Version

-Implement a kernel that computes a prefix-sum over 1D LayoutTensor `a` and stores it in 1D LayoutTensor `out`.
+Implement a kernel that computes a prefix-sum over 1D LayoutTensor `a` and stores it in 1D LayoutTensor `output`.

 **Note:** _If the size of `a` is greater than the block size, we need to synchronize across multiple blocks to get the correct result._